sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 - The operator/admin uploads the following two documents in a blob storage container.
 These documents is accessible publicy on a URL and this URL is commonly referred as issuer URL in this context.
 More about this [here](https://azure.github.io/azure-workload-identity/docs/installation/self-managed-clusters/oidc-issuer.html)
   - Generate and upload the Discovery Document.
   - Generate and upload the JWKS Document.

-- The operator/admin installs the AZWI mutating admission webhook on the bootstrap cluster.

-- CAPZ pod can use the client ID of the Azure AD or User Assigned Identity by passing it in AzureClusterIdentity CR.
-Also, the capz manager service account can be optionally annotated with the Azure AD or User Assigned Client ID for fallback.

 - A federated credential should be created between the identity and the OIDC issuer URL and the service account(subject).
 More on this [here](https://azure.github.io/azure-workload-identity/docs/topics/federated-identity-credential.html)

-- CAPZ pod should use the `azidentity` module from the azure-sdk-for-go to exchange AD token in lieu of the projected service account token.

-**Management Cluster**
+- CAPI and CAPZ are deployed on the Kind cluster that supports workload identity.

+- CAPZ pod uses the client ID and tenant ID of the Azure AD or User Assigned Identity by passing it in AzureClusterIdentity CR.
+The AzureClusterIdentity also has a capabiltiy to specifiy type of identity as `WorkloadIdentity` on the field `type`.

+- The management cluster is now configured to use workload identity.
+A workload cluster can now be created by referencing the AzureClusterIdentity.

+**Management Cluster on Azure Via Pivoting**

+Notes:
+- Cloud provider azure will be required to run on Kubernetes cluster in this case as the management cluster is created on Azure cloud.

+User Workflow:

+- All the steps are followed as described above in `Management Cluster on Kind` with a exception that a secret is created with name `<cluster-name>-sa` encompassing the key pairs that is generated in the previous step.
+This is done so that the key pairs gets distributed on the control plane node.
+More details on it [here](https://cluster-api.sigs.k8s.io/tasks/certs/using-custom-certificates.html)

+- A workload cluster is created using azure static credentials or aad pod identity.

-- Once a K8s cluster is created from the bootstrap cluster, to convert it into a management cluster `clusterctl init` and `clusterctl move` commands are executed.
+- After the workload cluster is created, to convert it into a management cluster `clusterctl init` and `clusterctl move` commands are executed.
 More on this [here](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html?highlight=pivot#bootstrap--pivot)

-- After that, the control plane node should have the key pairs and then patched to include them in the container path by setting the kube-apiserver and kube-controller-manager flags.

-- The capz pod should know what client ID to use.
-It can again be supplied via AzureClusterIdentity.
+- The workload cluster is now converted into a management cluster but still using static credentials.
+A migration step can be followed to migrate to using workload identity.

 ### <a name='ImplementationDetailsNotesConstraints'></a>Implementation Details/Notes/Constraints

 - AAD pod identity can co exist with AZWI
-- Migration plan from AAD pod identity to AZWI for existing cluster.
+- Migration plan to AZWI for existing cluster.
 Refer to the [MigrationPlan](#migration-plan) section at the bottom of the document.
 - For AZWI to work the following prerequisites must be met for self managed cluster.
 This is not required for managed cluster and follow this [link](https://azure.github.io/azure-workload-identity/docs/installation/managed-clusters.html) to know more about managed cluster setup.
   - Key Generation
   - OIDC URL Setup